mdn/browser-compat-data/docs/data-guidelines.md

 ## Constants

-We don't include data for constants in BCD.
+Don't include data for constants in BCD.
 The rationale for not including them is that they're not known to be a source of any compatibility issues.

 This guideline was proposed in [#7936](https://github.com/mdn/browser-compat-data/issues/7585), based in part on previous discussion in [#7585](https://github.com/mdn/browser-compat-data/issues/7585).